Kardashian’s Ex Lamar Odom Filming His Own Reality Show Fresh Out Of Rehab

 A photo posted by Lamar Odom (@lamarodom) on

 Lamar Odom is no newbie to reality TV.
-After marrying Khloe Kardashian just a few months after meeting her, the former athlete also joined in on her family’s hit reality series Keeping Up With The Kardashians.
+After marrying Khloe Kardashian just a few months after meeting her, the former athlete also joined in on her family’s hit reality series, Keeping Up With The Kardashians.

 Khloe Kardashian and Lamar Odom even had their own spin-off series at one point called Khloe & Lamar.